angular/components/CODING_STANDARDS.md

 Remember to leave a comment explaining why the change was necessary.

 #### Coercion
-When defining public properties, use our coercion API to coerce `@Input`s into specific types.
+When defining public properties that are booleans or numbers, use our coercion API to coerce `@Input`s into specific types.
 For example:
 ```ts
 @Input() disabled: boolean;